 Shortcuts

 After following this guide you can control both screens, and windows, by using shortcuts.
-Move windows between screens, make them smaller, tile them etc.
+Move windows between screens, make them smaller, tile them etc, using a combination of shortcuts added in this guide and those that come with XFCE4:

 - Applications menu Alt + F1-F3